baskuit/pinyon/src/readme.md

 	        typename Types::Inference &inference);
 	};

-A model provides knowledge on a state that is contained in the `Inference` struct.
+A model provides knowledge about a state that is contained in the `Inference` struct.

 	DoubleOracleModel<State> : AbstractModel<State>

-Conventional models like heuristic-based value estimation, monte carlo, and neural networks all sit under the umbrella of the DoubleOracle model, which simply provides a value and strategy/policy estimate for both players.
+Conventional models like heuristic-based value estimation, monte carlo, and neural networks all sit under the umbrella of the DoubleOracle model, which only provides a value and policy estimate for both players.

 	MonteCarloModel<State> : DoubleOracleModel<State>
 A universal model that is able to provide unbiased estimates for any perfect-information state.
-Its policy estimate is the uniform distribution over legal actions.
+Its value estimates are the payoff of a state after a random rollout and its policy estimates are the uniform distribution over legal actions.

 	SolvedMonteCarloModel<State> : DoubleOracleModel<State>

 The state template class must be derived from `SolvedState`.
 That is because this model works just like a normal Monte Carlo model, only that it mimics a strong prior policy by modifying the de facto solutions via the Lp norm.
 This model is intended to test the use of policy priors in search algorithms.
-Indeed, just as MatrixUCB is a natural generalization of the more well-known UCT algorithm, we can also naturally generalize the PUCT algorithm to use priors in the SM setting.

 ## Algorithm
 	template <class _Model>